-6.3.
-Initial and boundary conditions
+5.3 Initial and boundary conditions

 For the non-reactive simulations, the setup involves pre- and post-shock initial conditions throughout the domain.
-The boundary conditions include vanishing normal velocity, tangential stress and heat conduction on the inclined portions of the "wedge"; symmetry boundary conditions on the horizontal boundary with zero normal velocity, tangential stress and heat conduction on the horizontal boundary, and simple zeroth-order inflow/outflow boundary conditions on the left and right boundaries.
-Since this is a compressible flow, the boundary errors do not travel fast enough to interact with the solution area of interest.
-The inclined slip surface boundary is enforced using the level set implementation of the first-order accurate ghost fluid method [17].
+The boundary conditions include vanishing normal velocity, tangential stress and heat conduction on the inclined portions of the "wedge"; symmetry boundary conditions on the horizontal boundary with zero normal velocity, tangential stress and heat conduction on the horizontal boundary.
 The exact traveling shock solution is prescribed along the top boundary.
-For this non-reactive case, the setup is similar geometrically to the wedge interaction problem studied by Vas Ilev et al. [36].
+For this non-reactive case, the setup is similar geometrically to the wedge interaction problem studied by Vas Ilev et al. (2004).
 We use, however, different boundary conditions as our present interest is in shock-shock interactions rather than shock-solid boundary interactions.
 For the reactive case, the one-dimensional or planar ZND detonation wave solution was used as initial condition.
 This admits finite-rate chemical reactions and describes a detonation as an infinitely thin shock wave followed by a zone of exothermic chemical reaction.
 The shock travels with a speed given by the Chapman-Jouguet condition.
 The initial condition is found by numerically solving the one-dimensional, steady, reactive Euler equations using a numerical ordinary differential equation (ODE) solver.
 Also, in order to reduce boundary errors, the top boundary was angled and set to a solid slip boundary condition, as shown in Figure 11.
-The initial and boundary conditions for the multicomponent, detailed chemistry results are the same as in the two-component, one-step chemistry case, aside from a differing ZND solution due to the increased complexity in chemistry.

 Figure 12: Vorticity in the mixing layer and the laminar mixing layer thickness as a function of distance from the triple point, von Karman momentum-integral technique.
-The last black dot is from our numerical simulation for the approximate thickness at a distance of 1.35 mm behind the triple point.
+The black dot is from our numerical simulation for the approximate thickness at a distance of 1.35 mm behind the triple point.
 This thickness is in the laminar stable regime.